-• Consider including automatic synchronization of thread initiation as part of the concurrency model.
+- Consider including automatic synchronization of thread initiation as part of the concurrency model. - Provide a mechanism permitting query of activation success.

 8.4 Concurrency - Directed termination [CGT]

 This discussion is associated with the effects of unsuccessful or late termination of a thread.
 For a discussion of premature termination, see [CGS] Concurrency - Premature Termination.